Period poverty is real. Period.

 And it's happening in Aotearoa New Zealand.

-Women and girls are resorting to stuffing rags, toilet paper, nappies and socks in their underwear, because they and their families can’t afford menstrual products.
+Adults and teens alike are resorting to stuffing rags, toilet paper, nappies and socks in their underwear, because they and their families can’t afford menstrual products.
 Or even if they do have some sanitary products, they use tampons and pads longer than is hygienic.
 And when these dangerous and uncomfortable options don’t work, they are forced to stay home from work and school out of shame and discomfort, losing days of earnings and education.

 The annual Youth19 NZ research showed that of the 7700 young people with periods surveyed: